SharanKalyan/Credit-Card-Approval-Kaggle/README.md

 I have Analysed the data and visualized it.
 While doing the analysis, I was able to infer the most important features that affected the approval of Credit cards and i've creaetd some extra features ("Debit_Score") that help classify between  the 2 classes.

 I have tried the models without these new features and the results weren't very satisfactory.
-Through this project, I have learnt how feature engineering can be a game changer!
+This data is a great example of how feature engineering can be a game changer!

 There are 3 Notebooks in this project.